2021 Farmers’ Market Guide

 Additional Rules Related to COVID-19

-- We ask that all vendors and volunteers perform a symptom assessment before they come to the weekly Saturday Farmers’ Market (including taking temperatures with a thermometer, monitoring for fever and watching for coughing or trouble breathing).
+- We ask that all vendors and volunteers perform a symptom assessment before they come to the each Farmers’ Market (including taking temperatures with a thermometer, monitoring for fever and watching for coughing or trouble breathing).

-- Please do not attend the market if you are ill, showing signs of respiratory illness, have a fever, cough or trouble breathing.
+- Please do not attend the market if you are ill, have a fever, abnormal cough, trouble breathing, or loss of taste/smell.

 - Face coverings will be required for all vendors, volunteers and organizers.